-areas with water stress withdrawn from with previous Identification tool Please explain stress Rov 1 Yes About the same WRI Aqueduct Conagra Brands defines water withdrawals sourced from a water stressed area as the sum of municipal, groundwater and surface water sourced from geographic areas where Baseline Water Stress categorized by the WRI Aqueduct tool as equal to or greater than high (40-100%).
-Conagra Brands' facilities in Irapuato, MX and Oakdale, CA are located in areas defined as water stressed in FY20.
-These are the same high-stress areas identified in FY19.
-The proportion of total water usage from these sites remained about the same, increasing very slightly from approximately 15% in FY19 to just under 16% in FY20.
+Withdrawals % Comparison Identification Please explain are from withdrawn with tool areas with from previous water stress areas with reporting water year stress Row Yes 11-25 About the WRI Conagra Brands defines water withdrawals sourced from a water stressed area as the sum of municipal, groundwater and surface water sourced from 1 same Aqueduct geographic areas where Baseline Water Stress categorized by the WRI Aqueduct tool as equal to or greater than high (40-100%).
+Conagra Brands' facilities in Irapuato, MX and Oakdale, CA are located in areas defined as water stressed in FY21.
+These are the same high-stress areas identified in FY20.
+The proportion of total water usage from these sites remained about the same, remaining at approximately 15% of total water use.
 Thresholds used include: <-51% change: Much lower; -6% to -50%: Lower; -5% to +5%: About the same; +6% to +50%: Higher; >+50%: Much higher.